KenKundert/quantiphy/README.rst

    trise = 1e-08

    >>> print('{0:n} = {0:q} ({0:d})'.format(wavelength))
-   λ = 211.06 mm (wavelength of hydrogen line)
+   λh = 211.06 mm (wavelength of hydrogen line)

    >>> print('{:S}'.format(wavelength))
-   λ = 211.06 mm -- wavelength of hydrogen line
+   λh = 211.06 mm -- wavelength of hydrogen line

 You can also specify two values to *label_fmt*, in which case the first is used if there is a description and the second used otherwise.